saurabhg008/katacoda-scenarios/TestLinux/step4.md

-Create a file under /tmp named "Gaurav"
+Create a user named "Sangeeta"